kyma-project/telemetry-manager/docs/user/02-logs.md

 ## Troubleshooting

-### Logs Not Arriving at the Destination
+### No Logs Arrive at the Backend

-   Cause: Wrong backend endpoint configuration or authentication credentials are used.
+Cause: Incorrect backend endpoint configuration (for example, using the wrong authentication credentials) or the backend being unreachable.

-   Remedy: Investigate the cause with the following steps:
+Remedy:
+- Check the `telemetry-fluent-bit` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
+- Check if the backend is up and reachable.

+### Not All Logs Arrive at the Backend

+Symptom: The backend is reachable and the connection is properly configured, but some logs are refused.

+Cause: It can happen due to a variety of reasons.
+For example, a possible reason may be that the backend is limiting the ingestion rate.

+Remedy:
 1. Check the `telemetry-fluent-bit` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.

-### Influx Capacity Reaching Its Limit
+Also, check your observability backend to investigate potential causes.
+2. If backend is limiting the rate by refusing logs, try the options described in [Agent Buffer Filling Up](#agent-buffer-filling-up).
+3. Otherwise, take the actions appropriate to the cause indicated in the logs.

+### Agent Buffer Filling Up

-  Cause: The backend ingestion rate is too small for the data influx.
+Cause: The backend export rate is too low compared to the log collection rate.

 Remedy:

-  - Option 1: Increase ingestion rate capabilities in your backend.
+- Option 1: Increase maximum backend ingestion rate.
 For example, by scaling out the SAP Cloud Logging instances.

-  - Option 2: Decrease data influx, that is, re-configure the log pipeline.
+- Option 2: Reduce emitted logs by re-configuring the LogPipeline (for example, by applying namespace or container filters).

-  - Option 3: Reduce emitted logs by application (e.g. by changing log-level).
+- Option 3: Reduce emitted logs in your applications (for example, by changing log-level).